warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

          "interaction": <new_interaction>
       }
       ```
-3. D.R.E. is subscribing for messages on the `contracts` channel.
+3. DRE is subscribing for messages on the `contracts` channel.
-4. D.R.E. maintains two internal queues.
+4. DRE maintains two internal queues.
 The queues are implemented
    with [BullMQ](https://github.com/taskforcesh/bullmq#readme).
    1. **register** queue for registering new contracts (for messages with an initial state)
    2. **update** queue for processing contracts' interactions (for messages with a new interaction)
 5. Each of the queues have its own set of workers.
 Each worker runs as a
    separate, [sandboxed processor](https://docs.bullmq.io/guide/workers/sandboxed-processors)
    that is isolated from the rest of the code.
-6. Each message that comes to D.R.E. is first validated (message format, tx id format, etc.).
+6. Each message that comes to DRE is first validated (message format, tx id format, etc.).

 - If it is a `contract deployment` notification AND contract is not yet registered - a new job is added to the **
   register** queue.
-  The processor that picks up such job simply sets the `initialState` from the incoming message in the D.R.E. cache.
+  The processor that picks up such job simply sets the `initialState` from the incoming message in the DRE cache.
 - If it is a `contract update` notification AND contract is not yet registered - a new job is added to the **register**
   queue.
   The processor that picks up such job evaluates the contract's state from scratch.
 - If it is a `contract update` notification AND contract is already registered - a new job is added to the **update**
   queue.
   The processor that picks up such job either
-  - evaluates the state only for the interaction from the message - if D.R.E. has a contract cached
+  - evaluates the state only for the interaction from the message - if DRE has a contract cached
     at `message.interaction.lastSortKey`
   - evaluates the state for all the interactions from the lastly cached - if D.R.E has a contract cached at a lower
     sort key than `message.interaction.lastSortKey`.

 ### 2. Caching

-D.R.E. is currently using two kinds of caches
+DRE is currently using two kinds of caches

 1. Warp Contracts SDK's internal cache (with
    the [LMDB plugin](https://github.com/warp-contracts/warp-contracts-lmdb#warp-contracts-lmdb-cache))
 2. [better-sqlite3](https://github.com/WiseLibs/better-sqlite3#better-sqlite3-) based cache.
 This cache is used for
-   serving data via D.R.E. endpoints - in order not to interfere
+   serving data via DRE endpoints - in order not to interfere
    with the Warp Contracts SDK internal cache.
    It also serves as a form of a backup.
    [WAL mode](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/performance.md#performance) is being used for